 There are four main ways to track goals through the Google Analytics interface, these are:

 URL Destination Goals

-When using URL destination goals, you can setup extra functionality called Goal Funnels, Goal funnels allow a website owner to see how many website visitors pass through each step of the user journey.
-This shows how many visitors also abandon the process at each step of the process.
-This means you can carry out further optimisation on your user journey.
+When using URL destination goals, you can setup extra functionality called Goal Funnels.
+Goal Funnels allow a website owner to see how many website visitors pass through each step of the user journey.
+This shows how many visitors also abandon the process at each step of the process so you can carry out further optimisation on your user journey.

 Visit Duration Goals (Time)

-Pages/visit goals are like time based goals but instead of tracking the amount of time a website visitor spends on a page; they track the number of pages a visitor lands on before they leave.
-Like time based goals this is ideal for support based websites or for knowledge based areas of a website.
+Pages per visit goals are like time-based goals but instead of tracking the amount of time a website visitor spends on a page; they track the number of pages a visitor lands on before they leave.
+Like time-based goals, this is ideal for support-based websites or for knowledge-based areas of a website.

 Event goals are different to any other goal as they track a specific process when it is completed, you can use event goals to track:

 - How long users watch a video

 You can set up your goals by heading to the admin section via the cog symbol in the bottom left.

 You will find Goals under View (note that you will need to set goals up for all of your views on the same site).